How To Do A Washington Business Name Search

 What information can be found on the Washington business entity database?

 The database search can find several pieces of information about the business.
 Some of the highlights include:

 - Business Name

 - Business Type – Corporation, Limited Liability Company.
 Etc.

-- Principal Office Street Address – This could be the physical address of the business or it could be an address where business records are stored.
+- Principal Office Street Address – This could be the business’s physical address, or it could be an address where business records are stored.

 - Status – Active means the entity is in good standing, and all reports and filing fees are up to date.
 The names of “Inactive” results may be available to register.